getty-zig/getty.so/pages/guide/serializers.md

 At this point, the only methods left to implement are those related to aggregate serialization.
 However, before we move on, I want to highlight out a few things about our `Serializer` type:

-- Because the signatures of the `serializeFloat` and `serializeInt` required methods are the same, we were able to implement them both using one function: `serializeNumber`.
+- Because the signatures of the `serializeFloat` and `serializeInt` methods are the same, we were able to implement them both using one function: `serializeNumber`.
 We were also able to do the same thing for `serializeNull` and `serializeVoid`.

 - By keeping all of our method implementations private, we avoid polluting the public API of `Serializer` with interface-related code.
 Additionally, we've ensured that users cannot mistakenly use a `Serializer` value instead of an interface value to perform serialization.

-- Even though the type of the `value` parameter for many of the required methods is `anytype`, we didn't perform any type validation.
+- Even though the type of the `value` parameter for many of the methods is `anytype`, we didn't perform any type validation.
 That is because Getty ensures that an appropriate type will be passed to each function.
 For example, strings will be passed to `serializeString` and integers and floating-points will be passed to `serializeNumber`.

 ## Aggregate Serialization

 Alright, let's move on to serialization for aggregate types!

 Remember the `Map`, `Seq`, and `Structure` parameters of `getty.Serializer`?
 Well, the reason they exist is because aggregate types have different access and iteration patterns, but Getty can't possibly know about all of them.
-As a result, serialization methods like `serializeMap` are responsible only for _starting_ the serialization process, before returning a value of either `Map`, `Seq`, or `Structure`.
+As a result, serialization methods like `serializeMap` are only responsible for _starting_ the serialization process, before returning a value of either `Map`, `Seq`, or `Structure`.
 The returned value is then used by the method's caller to finish off serialization.

-To help you understand what I mean, let's implement the `serializeSeq` required method, which returns a value of type `Seq`, which is expected to implement the `getty.ser.Seq` interface.
+To help you understand what I mean, let's implement the `serializeSeq` method, which returns a value of type `Seq`, which is expected to implement the `getty.ser.Seq` interface.

 {% label Zig code %}
 {% highlight zig %}